 Those looking to pursue a career in cybersecurity leadership are filling a high-demand role in a rapidly changing industry.
 These are some of the fastest-growing positions in the world.
 The market for careers in cybersecurity is projected to expand to $170 billion by 2020—an increase of more than 200%.

-Data protection is a top priority for government agencies, private businesses, and nonprofit organizations alike.
+Data protection should be a top priority for government agencies, private businesses, and nonprofit organizations alike.
 Defending the security of a company’s systems and servers puts cybersecurity professionals in a prime position: they must be able to think like a hacker, identifying the signs that indicate a possible breach in the system.
 Their propensity for pinpointing a system’s weaknesses comes from a unique blend of technical and critical thinking skills that allows them to develop solutions to problems within their organization.

 Many cybersecurity professionals earn a six-figure salary.
 There are a variety of job titles one can assume in the field, one of them being an information security analyst.
 The median pay for this role in particular is $98,350 per year, according to the Bureau of Labor Statistics.

 Students who complete the Master of Engineering in cybersecurity policy and compliance at GW can pursue a variety of positions in the field, depending on their work experience:

 - Computer Forensic Investigator